Important Income Tax Dates for 2026

 Important Income Tax Dates

-January 23rd: according to the IRS, January 23rd is the official start of the 2023 income tax season.
-On this date, taxpayers can begin submitting their 2022 tax returns.
+January 23rd: According to the IRS, January 23rd is the official start of the 2026 income tax season.
+On this date, taxpayers can begin submitting their 2025 tax returns.

 January 31st: the last day employers have to get W-2s out to their employees.